-Antibiotic-Antimycotic is a solution is composed of penicillin (10,000 units/mL), streptomycin (10,000 ug/mL), and amphotericin B (25 ug/mL) in 0.9% NaCl that is used to control Gram-positive and Gram-negative bacteria and fungi in eukaryotic cell culture.
+Antibiotic-Antimycotic (syn: Anti-Anti) is a solution is composed of Penicillin (10,000 units/mL), Streptomycin (10,000 ug/mL), and Amphotericin B (25 ug/mL) in 0.9% NaCl that is used to control Gram-positive and Gram-negative bacteria and fungi in eukaryotic cell culture.

-Antibiotic-Antimycotic solution from TOKU-E was used in RPMI 1640 media to grow primary human fibroblasts (Naleway et al, 2013).
+Anti-Anti solution (TOKU-E) was used in RPMI 1640 media to grow primary human fibroblasts (Naleway et al, 2013).

 |Molecular Formula||C16H18N2O4S; C21H39N7O12; C47H73NO17|